 - Providing employment for local residents

 - Building local fisheries expertise

-- Building local capacity to engage with the Department of Fisheries and Oceans (DFO) in other monitoring, compliance, and traceability opportunities
+- Building local capacity to engage with the Department of Fisheries and Oceans (DFO) in monitoring, compliance, and other opportunities

 - Establishing a working relationship between DFO, First Nations, Industry, and local residents